-Baja Design Squadron Fog Light install 5th Gen 4Runner
+Baja Design Squadron Sports Fog Light Step by Step Installation

-The Squadron Sport LED Lights are quite possibly the best option for your 5th Gen 4Runner when it comes to upgrading the fog lights.
+The Squadron Sports are a good option when it comes to upgrading the fog lights.
 There are other options, such as Xenon Depot, The Retrofit Source, Rigid Industries and a few others but for the price and quality you get from the Baja Squadrons, you can’t go wrong.

 Baja Squadrons All Have Black/ White Face Options, Flush Mount Options, with Amber Light Options as well.
-They also come in multiple pattern options; including Driving/ Combo, Wide Cornering, Spot, and Flood.
+They also come with multiple pattern options; including Driving/ Combo, Wide Cornering, Spot, and Flood.

 - Squadron Sport (1,800 Lumens at 20 watts)

 - Squadron-R Sport (1,800 Lumens at 20 watts) – Check Price

 - Squadron Pro (4,900 Lumens at 40 watts)